-CO Course code (EP-502(B)): Medical Physics No. After successfully completing the course, student will be able to:
+CO Course code (EP-502(B)): Medical Physics

 - CO-1 Learn about the human body, its anatomy, physiology and biophysics, the Physics of the senses, exploring its performance as a physical machine. - CO-2 Gain knowledge with reference to working of various diagnostic tools, medical imaging techniques, how ionizing radiation interacts with matter, how it affects living organisms and how it is used as a therapeutic technique and radiation safety practices. - CO-3 Have functional knowledge regarding need for radiological protection and the sources of an approximate level of radiation exposure for treatment purposes. - CO-4 Gain a broad and fundamental understanding of Physics while developing particular expertise in medical applications.